nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Words in `UPPER_CASE` are the parameters to be supplied by the user.<br>
   e.g. in `create t/TEAM-NAME`, `TEAM-NAME` is a parameter which can be used as `create t/UIDevelopers`.

+* Items in square brackets are optional. e.g `n/NAME [t/TAG]` can be used as `n/John Doe t/friend` or as `n/John Doe`.

 * Items with `…`​ after them can be used multiple times including zero times.<br>
   e.g. `[t/TAG]…​` can be used as ` ` (i.e. 0 times), `m/John`, `m/John m/Jane` etc.

+* If a parameter is expected only once in the command but you specified it multiple times, only the last occurence of the parameter will be taken. e.g. if the command specifies `task/1 task/2`, only `task/2` will be taken.

+* Commands are case-sensitive. e.g. You cannot enter HeLp instead of help

 </div>